lewis-sqa/NEPs/specs/Standards/Wallets.md

 **Update accounts (wallet)**

 1. Delete `FunctionCall` access keys of each deselected account.
-Adding new accounts is not supported (unable to send KeyPairs to dApp).
+Adding new accounts is not supported (unable to send key pairs to dApp).
 2. Trigger WalletConnect session update.

 **Update accounts (dApp)**